 - Director of three business

 - Event planner

-In the past I’ve mainly worked with early career creatives and freelancers who are finding new ways to use their work and challenge themselves.
-The beauty of being a creative is that you can adapt your talents to a huge variety of occupations but sometimes it’s hard to see where the links are.
+In the past, I’ve mainly worked with early-career creatives and freelancers who are finding new ways to use their work and challenge themselves.
+The beauty of being creative is that you can adapt your talents to a huge variety of occupations but sometimes it’s hard to see where the links are.
 If you’re someone with a lot of ideas and passions but you’re not quite sure of how to prioritise or adapt them, I can share some tips on how I’ve developed mine.